SrVladyslav/symfony_crud_poc_backend/README.md

 composer install
 ```

-3. Go to the `.env` file in the project root directory and change the `API_TOKEN` in case you want to use your own one:
+3. 🔑[OPTIONAL IF RUNNING LOCALLY]: For the sake of simplicity, we use the `.env` file in the project root directory to store the API AUTH Token in the `API_TOKEN` variable.
+Change the `API_TOKEN` in case you want to use your own one:

 ```bash
 API_TOKEN=mY-Very-Secret-Token